AndersDeath/diary2/000-current.md

 # 13 February - Monday - Yerevan - 137 day immigration

 Today I faced with Inecobank stupidness again.
 I went there for 6 statements about my bank transactions.
 So, these people forgot to change my passport number in the system.
 As a result I took those statements came back home and realized that the number is wrong.
+I had to go back and ask them to fix it.